Welfare services provision

 The provision of emergency welfare services by a range of stakeholders is undertaken across the 4Rs (risk reduction, readiness, response and recovery).
 Welfare services are delivered at the local level and coordinated and supported at the regional and national levels.

-Principles for the delivery of welfare are as follows:
+Principles for the delivery of welfare

 For more information on CDEM Welfare please contact CDEMplan@nema.govt.nz